benlansdell/ethome/README.md

 resolution = (1200, 1600)        # (tuple) HxW in pixels
 ```

-Create a parameter object and load the dataset
+Create a metadata dictionary and use it to load the dataset
 ```python
 metadata = create_metadata(tracking_files,
                            labels = boris_files,